Creative art therapy + systemic therapy

 Specific systemic tools help introduce change in a pragmatic way.
 They can open up blocked situations, leading towards realistic future projects.
 They allow transformation of depression, guilt and shame, addressing surprising repetitions.
 They make covert issues and trans-generational trauma accessible.
 One might want to contact the family member one hasn’t seen in years …

 When a child, adolescent or adult is unhappy, the entire family is affected by it.
 When a person is perceived as the one who creates problems, we know that all family members suffer from it, and that the reason and the solution are both present within the family system itself.
-The AFT site has published client feedback called “messages of hope” on systemic family therapy.
+The Association for Family Therapy provides answers to questions about systemic therapy.

 Circular work is an efficient systemic tool that leads to fuller understanding of one another in family, sibling and couple therapy, as well as in individual therapy.
 Thinking in a circular way connects people and stimulates empathy, which is a strong therapeutic lever.
 When several people are stuck in a fight, every person subconsciously contributes to the conflict.
 It is revealing and useful to see – together – how the past has led the system to the actual dysfunction, and how one can reverse such a counter-productive cycle.
 Once the cycle has been identified, emotions expressed and comprehension gained, people can use all this energy in a positive way, and mobilize the strengths of the system.